FRIENDS OF HERRING RUN PARKS

 The Parks

-Herring Run Parks are a 4-mile-long, narrow group of parks adjacent to Herring Run and its tributaries and part of the Back River watershed, which empties into the Chesapeake Bay.
+Herring Run Park is a 4-mile-long, linear park adjacent to Herring Run and its tributaries.
+As part of the Back River watershed, the Herring Run empties into the Chesapeake Bay.
 The park is 375 acres of urban woodlands.
-Originally conceived by the Olmsted Brothers in 1904, Herring Run Park was recommended as a stream valley park extension of Montebello Park (today the Lake Montebello recreation area).The park is defined by the Herring Run, a lovely stream which meanders through it.
+Originally conceived by the Olmsted Brothers in 1904, Herring Run Park was recommended as a stream valley park extension of Montebello Park (today the Lake Montebello recreation area).
+The park is defined by the Herring Run, a lovely stream which meanders through it.
 Learn more about the park's history.

 Amenities in the Park